-The IoT Cloud computation engine, together with the message broker servers, is deployed in the FutureGrid[1] cloud platform.
+Besides ROS, other device specific drivers can also be used, as long as they can provide APIs for data retrieval.
+The IoT Cloud computation engine, together with the message broker servers, is deployed on the FutureGrid[1] cloud platform.
 The complicated collision avoidance algorithm is implemented as a Storm Topology running in the computation engine.
 The message broker of the IoT Cloud relays data from IoT Cloud driver and feeds it into Spouts of the control Topology.
 When the velocity command is calculated, the Topology will send the command through an output Bolt to the message broker, which then relays the message back to the cloud driver, and then to the robot.

-B. IoT Cloud driver for collision avoidance
+4.2.
+IoT Cloud driver for collision avoidance

-IoT Cloud driver is used to connect devices to the IoT Cloud Platform.
+The IoT Cloud driver is used to connect devices to the IoT Cloud Platform.
 For different types of devices, the Cloud drivers are different, but for the same type of device they can use the same Cloud driver and only need to spawn a new driver instance for each device.
 To perform collision avoidance, odometry, laser scan and pose array of the robot need to be sent to the cloud.
-All the information is published by the robot through ROS topics as shown in Fig. 4.
-So the IoT Cloud driver first subscribes these topics and gets the ROS messages.
-However these ROS messages are not viable for message brokers, such as Rabbitmq which is used in this work, and it is the cloud driver that converts these messages into custom defined data types that can be processed by the message broker and the Topology.
+All the information is published by the robot through ROS topics as shown in Figure 4.
+So, the IoT Cloud driver first subscribes these topics and gets the ROS messages.
+However these ROS messages are not viable for message brokers, such as Rabbitmq, which is used in this work, and it is the cloud driver that converts these messages into custom defined data types which can be processed by the message broker and the Topology.

-The next thing that an IoT Cloud driver needs to do is define IoT Cloud Channels for those ROS topics.
-For IoT Cloud application Topology, each input Spout or output Bolt is connected to a predefined IoT Cloud Channel according to the application and the message broker.
-All data is transmitted through these Channels.
-While the number of Spouts and Bolts in an application topology cannot be changed, the number of the robot that connects to the cloud may vary from time to time, so IoT Cloud Channels should be defined according to the robot information types rather than the robot entity.
+While the number of Spouts and Bolts in an application topology cannot be changed, the number of the robot that connects to the cloud may vary from time to time, so IoT Cloud Channels should be defined according to the robot state information types rather than the robot entity.
 Thus the IoT Cloud driver will create an IoT Cloud Channel for each information type and publish converted messages to the corresponding Cloud Channel.
 To distinguish the messages sent from different robots, a unique robot ID generated by the Cloud Driver is attached to the message.
 The application Topology will get the correct robot state according to the ID.
 However, the Bolt of the application topology that publishes velocity commands back to robots will also publish all commands for different robots into one IoT Cloud Channel.
 It is the Gateway that creates a command queue for each cloud driver instance, and sends each message to the correct queue according to the robot ID attached in the message.

-C. Topology design
+4.3.
+Topology design

-All the algorithm and control logic for IoT Cloud-based collision avoidance are implemented in the Storm Topology.
+All the algorithm and control logic for IoT Cloudbased collision avoidance are implemented in a Storm Topology.
 Before designing the application Topology, some details of the collision avoidance algorithm which is implemented in local mode should be explored.
-The collision avoidance algorithm introduced in section II is summarized in Fig. 5.
+The collision avoidance algorithm introduced in section II is summarized in Figure 5.